 Find spas too expensive?
 City breaks exhausting?
 Shake up your girls’ weekend away with these new ideas – they’re fun, fabulous and won’t break the bank.

-1. Set sail on a mini cruise
+1. Have a mini adventure

 2. Spend a weekend in Champagne